1 Fargo police officer killed, 2 injured in shooting that also left suspect dead in North Dakota

 “I saw the traffic stop and as soon as I drove, shots were fired and I saw the cops go down,” Shannon Nichole told KFGO Radio.
 “My airbag went off and the bullet went through my driver’s door.”

-The Fargo Police Department said the investigation is ongoing and authorities withheld the identities of the officers and the suspect pending notification of their families.
+The Fargo Police Department said the investigation was ongoing.
+Authorities have not yet released the names of the officers or the suspect, pending notification of their families.

-Fargo police plan to provide more details at a press conference at 3:30 p.m. on Saturday, said Gregg Schildberger, the city’s chief communications officer.
+Fargo police planned to provide more details at a news conference on Saturday afternoon, said Gregg Schildberger, the city’s chief communications officer.

-“We sincerely are asking for your patience and our community’s patience and understanding as the Fargo Police Department works through this incident,” Schildberger said Friday evening.

 “This is very difficult on all of us,” Schildberger said.
 “We appreciate all the messages from the community that have been given to us in support of our officers.”

+North Dakota Gov. Doug Burgum said he was “heartbroken” by the shooting.
+Burgum, a Republican who is also running for president, said it was a “tragic reminder that our law enforcement officers risk their lives every day for our safety and deserve our unwavering gratitude and support.”

+U.S. Sen. Jon Hoeven expressed condolences to the family of the slain officer and said he and his wife were praying for those who were injured.

 Police initially said little about the shooting, calling it only a “critical incident” for nine hours.
-Early details emerged from witnesses, who said they saw the shooting or heard the sound of gunshots.
+Early details emerged from people who said they witnessed the shooting or heard gunshots.
 Shortly after the shooting, officers converged on a residential area about 2 miles (3.2 kilometers) away and evacuated residents while gathering what they said was related evidence.

-Chenoa Peterson told The Associated Press that she was driving with her 22-year-old daughter when a man pulled out a gun and began firing at police: “He proceeds to aim it and you just hear the bullets go off, and I’m like, ‘Oh, my God!
-He’s shooting!’”

-Bo Thi was working alone at a nail salon near the shooting scene when she heard what sounded like fireworks or a motorcycle backfiring.
-She said gunshots didn’t cross her mind at the time.
+The Fargo Police Department announced on Saturday morning that the department is providing an update on the shooting at 3:30 p.m.

+Check back for a live stream of the press conference at 3:30 p.m.

 Ballentine reported from Columbia, Missouri.
 Associated Press writers Lisa Baumann in Bellingham, Washington, and Alina Hartounian in Phoenix contributed to this report.